Loved ones remember those who have lost their lives to COVID-19 in Ontario

 Bill, better known as “Papa” in his family, was “larger than life,” his daughter said.

-“Papa would take over a room with stores about living in Scotland as a police man and stores about his many friends and soccer matches,” Elizabeth Koumaris said.
+“Papa would take over a room with stores about living in Scotland as a policeman and stories about his many friends and soccer matches,” Elizabeth Koumaris said.

 Bill was married to the love of his life, May Anderson, for 50 years, Koumaris said.
 The pair loved to travel together and meet new people, but more than anything they lived to be parents and then grandparents and then great-grandparents.